squarism/squarism.github.io/README.md

 ## Content Creation

 ### Posts (Main Blog)

 Long-form technical articles in `src/content/posts/`, organized by year on disk.
 The year folder is for organization only and never appears in the URL: `src/content/posts/2024/descriptive-title.md` is published at `/posts/descriptive-title/`.
+The URL slug comes from the filename.

 1. **Create file**: `src/content/posts/YYYY/descriptive-title.md`.
 Use hyphens, not underscores.
 The date comes from frontmatter, not the filename. `src/content/posts/yyy-template.md` is a draft starting point.
 2. **Frontmatter**: